 Sunday, May 21 - noon to 4pm

-Visit the Thiebaud Farmstead and experience a haypress, blacksmith, net weaving, and hearth cooking demonstrations, heirloom gardens, period music, and period trades, all c.
+Visit the Thiebaud Farmstead and experience a hay press in operation, blacksmith, and hearth cooking demonstrations, heirloom gardens, period music, and period trades, all c.
 1860.

 All Hallows Eve

-1800s Halloween at the Thiebaud Farmstead with fun and games for the entire family.
+1800s Halloween on the museum grounds with fun and games for the entire family.

 Truly a special day at the Thiebaud Farmstead and Musee de Venoge where Christmases of the past are warmly celebrated.

 In 2019, we offered a "Back to Basics" course for children ages 8 to 11.
 It returns this year from June 13th thru the 17that the Thiebaud Farmstead.
 Activities will be structured around outdoor skills, etiquette, botanical fun, pottery, and demonstrations. $25 per child.
 Space is limited.
 Registration begins May 1.
 Click here to see photos from the 2019 classes.

 Adult classes involving archaeology, bats and bat houses, and herbs are still in the planning stages.
 Stay tuned for updated info on these classes.